KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-User Artesians\#0002 walked into F12 and up to the hypostasis, used Ganyu’s Q, and counted the frames it took for an icicle to spawn above an enemy:
+User Artesians\#0002 walked into F12 and up to the Hypostasis, used Ganyu’s Q, and counted the frames it took for an icicle to spawn above an enemy:

 [Ganyu's Q against an isolated enemy in a group](https://imgur.com/a/BqGoWe2)